 Perhaps the most important area to consider when treating Lyme disease is the immune system.
-Healthy immune function is critical component for maintaining proper health.
+Healthy immune function is a critical component for maintaining proper health.

 Many are not aware that food has a significant impact on immunity and disease prevention.
-An unhealthy diet may result in inflammation, gut imbalance and unhealthy immune triggers that worsen Lyme symptoms.
+An unhealthy diet may result in inflammation, gut imbalance, and unhealthy immune triggers that worsen Lyme symptoms.

 Being familiar with the basics of Lyme disease and understanding how a suboptimal diet can contribute to symptom intensity is an important step towards relieving symptoms and attaining wellness.

 Lyme disease is most frequently transferred to humans through ticks, primarily deer and black-legged ticks, that carry Borrelia burgdorferi.
 This spirochete (corkscrew-shaped bacterium) is the main component of Lyme infection.
 There are approximately 300 known strains of Borrelia that have been identified (100 of them found in the United States).
 If a Borrelia burgdorferi carrier bites a human, there is a high likelihood that they will become infected with the bacteria and develop Lyme disease.